Havhingstor/BetterTeamChat-OpenPaC/README.md

 # BetterTeamChat-OpenPaC

-This mod is a add-on for the mod "BetterTeamChat" (https://github.com/Havhingstor/BetterTeamChat), which allows the `stdChatTeam`-command to also target OpenPaC-parties.
+This mod is an add-on for the mod "BetterTeamChat" (https://github.com/Havhingstor/BetterTeamChat) and allows the `stdChatTeam`-command to also target OpenPaC-parties.

 This allows the player to reroute his messages directly to the party-chat of OpenPaC, so he doesn't have to use the /opm-command.